rdinch/MathResourceStudio-Help/docs/exercise-sets/Numeration/counting-patterns.md

 The Counting Patterns exercise set provides short counting sequences for students to fill in the missing numbers.
 The exercises reinforce number positioning and relationships.
 This is also a great exercise set for introducing the order of negative integers.

+!!! tip
-TIP: You can customize the text that appears just above the counting pattern boxes.
+    You can customize the text that appears just above the counting pattern boxes.
 Double-click the text just above the boxes and an Edit Exercise box appears.
 Update the text for Pattern Instructions then click OK to close the editor and apply your text changes.
 This custom text will be saved if the document is saved, but if you click Generate the text will be updated again with the program's default text, so customize the text last before printing or saving the document.

 Change the number of exercises